ASAG-ISCAS/PyBDR/README.md

 ## Computing Reachable Sets based on Boundary Analysis for Nonlinear Systems

-Example files are provided to show how to use the tool to calculate reachable sets.
-Users can refer to the example files provided and modify the dynamics and parameters required for the calculation to see the effect of using different settings for calculating system reachable sets.
+Sample files are provided to show how to use the tool to compute reachable sets.
+One can refer to the sample files provided and modify the dynamics and parameters required for the computation to see the effect of using different settings for doing reachability analysis.

 For example, consider following dynamic system: